nerettilab/SIMBA3D/README.md

 Examples can be seen in examples/flattened_input_format

-## Old JSON Tasks for simba3d
-simba3d requires some information to know what to run.
-This information can be efficiently passed in as a list of tasks stored in a formated json file.

-There are a lot of options available which can make the process of specifying the task look complicated at first.
-There are defaults set for many of the keys (which are shown in square brackets below).

-The individual tasks are dictionaries with the following keys:
-* 'taskname' (optional) name of the task [uuid]
-* 'uuid' (recommended) unique identifier specific to the task [randomly generated]
-* 'store_task' (optional) store the task in the output [True]
-* 'randomize_initialization' (optional) should we randomize the initialized curve?
-[False]
-* 'seed' (optional) integer between 0 and 4294967295 to fixed seed for randomizing inititialization
-* 'check_jacobian' (optional) to check the alytical gradient with numerical gradient [False]
-* 'input_file_names' manage file names
-    * 'inputdir' parent directory for the input files ['.']
-    * "pairwise_contact_matrix"  the pairwise interacation matrix file (path relative to inputdir )
-    * "sparse_pairwise_contact_matrix"  the pairwise interacation matrix file in a sparse format (path relative to inputdir )
-    * "initialized_curve" (optional) file to import initialized curve (path relative to inputdir )
-    * "population_contact_matrix" (optional) the pairwise interacation matrix file from poptulation data (path relative to inputdir )
-    * "sparse_population_contact_matrix" (optional) the pairwise interacation matrix file from population data in a sparse format (path relative to inputdir )
-    * "prior_shape_model" (optional) shape_prior curve file (path relative to inputdir )
-    * 'outputdir' parent directory for the output files ['.']
-    * 'output_filename' (optional) the file name to output the result it (.mat or .npz) [uuid.npz]
-* 'parameters'
-    * 'a' (optional) the a parameter [-3.0]
-    * 'b' (optional) not identifiable with unconstrained scale [1.0]
-    * 'term_weights' dictionary storing the weights for the penalty terms
-        * 'data' (optional) weight for the data term [1.0]
-        * 'uniform_spacing' (optional)  lambda_1 penalty weight [0.0]
-        * 'smoothing' (optional) lambda_2 penalty weight [0.0]
-        * 'population_prior' (optional) weight for the population matrix prior [0.0]
-* 'options'
-    * 'gtol'    (optional) tollerance for the norm of the gradient (stopping criteria) [e-5]
-    * 'maxitr'  (optional) set maximum number of iterations [100000]
-    * 'display' (optional) display function values at each iteration?
-[True]
-    * 'store'   (optional) store the iterative curves?
-[False]
-    * 'method'  (optional) optimizer option 'L-BFGS_B'[default],'BFGS','AGM','Nelder-Mead','CG','Newton-CG'
-* 'index_parameters'
-    * 'missing_rowsum_threshold'   (optional) specifies a threshold matrix row sum to treat an entry as missing data (missing nodes are ignored in the optimization)
-    * 'index_missing'              (optional) specifies which entries are treated as missing (missing nodes are ignored in the optimization)
-    * 'off_diagonal'               (optional) offset off of the diagonal entries which is treated as missing (and ignored)
-    * 'pairwise_combinations'      (optional) optionally specify specific pairwise combination to use

-You can either write a script to create a list of tasks with the desired settings and then pass them into the optimzer, or you can create a JSON file with a list of tasks that can be read in.
-JSON is used because it can be read and edited manually by a human being and it is flexible to specify many settings for a run.

-There is also a "data" key which can be used to pass the data matrix and initilaized curve as an array (without loading it from a file).
-This is useful for running simba3d within a python script.
-This may be useful for more advanced users who wish to edit the data matrix (or generate simulated data) without reading and writing the data to file.

-To read a json file with these parameters set, use the following command
-> simba3d -r path/to/simba3d_task.json

 # How to tell simba3d to run sequentially with warmstarts

 Warmstarts is a technique where the final result from the previous setting is